 Tips for Investing for Income

-• Balancing a portfolio and earning your desired level of income can be challenging.
+- Balancing a portfolio and earning your desired level of income can be challenging.
 A financial advisor can help you create a financial plan and then help you invest your assets toward your goals.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goalsget started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Inside Creative House, ©iStock.com/Inside Creative House, ©iStock.com/Olivier Le Moal